How SSDI Asset Limits Affect Social Security Disability

 For example, your Social Security Disability Insurance (SSDI) benefits are determined by your work credits and previous contributions to the Social Security system.
 Your assets don’t matter when you apply for SSDI.
 However, if you’re applying for Supplemental Security Income (SSI) benefits, the scenario changes.
 SSI is a needs-based program, which means your assets must fall below a certain limit for you to qualify.

 Figuring out these crucial differences can be challenging, but you don’t have to go through this process alone.
-The Indiana Social Security disability lawyers at Hankey Marks & Crider can help you understand the complex rules regarding your potential disability benefits.
+The Indianapolis Social Security disability lawyers at Hankey Marks & Crider can help you understand the complex rules regarding your potential disability payments.
 Social Security disability claims are a core part of our practice, and we have the knowledge and in-depth experience you need.

 SSDI vs. SSI: Essential Differences